JeremyStubbs/License_Plate_Reader_OCRTesseract/README.md

 ## Automatic License Plate Reader
-How to pipe to tesseract with python
+How to use tesseract optical character recognition with python.